Updated: Dec 22, 2022

 Proving Negligence the Leads to Injuries

-Note that a negligence claim doesn’t have to against one person or culprit.
+Note that a negligence claim doesn’t have to be against one person or culprit.
 In cases of malfunctioning medical instruments, faulty and dangerous pharmaceutical products, poorly-constructed buildings, etc., the plaintiff can pursue a lawsuit with the company or contractor.
 Whether the court zeroes in on a single responsible individual (or group) depends on how the case will proceed.

 What happens if there is more than one defendant?